-Section 14-2-111 authorizes the Planning Commission as the review body for variance requests related to encroachments on slopes greater than 30 percent height of retaining walls.
+Section 14-2-111 authorizes the Planning Commission as the review body for variance requests related to lot standards, setback requirements and permissible lot coverage.

 III.
 APPEAL PROCEDURE:

 Bountiful City Land Use Ordinance section 14-2-108 states that an applicant, board or officer of the City, or any person adversely affected by a Land Use Authority's decision administering or interpreting a land use ordinance or ruling on a request for a variance may, within fourteen calendar days of the written decision, appeal that decision to the Appeal Authority.
 No other appeals may be made to the Appeal Authority.